Muddy Creek Satyagraha

 - Special Diets OK: Yes

 - Additional Diet Comments:

-We grow, glean and forage all of our food so our lives are focused on slow food and bushcraft projects and nonviolence and in contributing to the many gardens and stops along the way.
-In being supported by the organic nuts, seeds and berries and local colorful in-season plant part foods of our nomadic superfood soup kitchen, we’re stronger and more able to handle fasting while traveling between food sources.
-We rescued two goats and a horse badly in need of adoption, and began using their support in moving our things.
-They are on another journey now but at some point may return to the peace trail.
-We may want to explore goat milking and cheese making and walking with a donkey who could pack our tipi.
+We grow, glean and forage all of our food so our lives are focused on nonviolence through slow food and bushcraft projects and in contributing to the many gardens and stops along the way.
+We source palio foods, so organic nuts, seeds berries and meat to compliment the local colorful in-season plant part foods of our nomadic superfood soup kitchen and so can be stronger and more able to benifit fasting while traveling between food sources.

 - Common Spiritual Practice(s): Nonviolence